What is a coronary artery spasm?

 Treatment of coronary artery spasms may include medications such as:

-- Statin medications, which not only lower cholesterol but have other beneficial effects on your heart arteries to prevent spasms
+- Statin medications, which not only lower cholesterol but also may prevent spasms